Affiliate links on Android Authority may earn us a commission. Learn more.

 Reddit bills itself as the front page of the Internet.
 That’s at least mostly true.
 Most trending news items end up somewhere on Reddit.
 You can subscribe to subreddits that let you see various interests.
 You can find a subreddit for virtually anything from fashion to tech, Android to iOS, and everything between.
 The official app is good enough at its job.
 It doesn’t have many power user features.
 However, it nails the basic experience very well.
 The community can be a little vapid sometimes.
 However, overall, it’s one of the better news apps and communities.
 The optional monthly subscription adds a few additional features and removes ads.

 SmartNews is one of the newer news apps.
 It works like a lot of its competitors like News Republic, News360, and other news readers.
 It basically looks at a ton of news sources and recommends top trending topics.
 Yes, it’s one of those.
 The good part is that you get the news that everyone is talking about.
 The bad news is that it isn’t as configurable as we would like.
 Additionally, it leans on opinion blogs rather than news sites for a lot of topics and we didn’t like that at all.
 It’s good for some stuff, bad for others.
 However, that’s about as good as it gets for news sites these days.

 Twitter is arguably the best social media platform for news.
 It’s one of only a few platforms that still show posts in chronological order.
 Thus, it’ll show you what’s happening right now.
 It has hashtags, trending topics, and some other discovery features.
 You simply follow the sources you like.
 Your feed will then show their latest posts.
 Twitter harbors a mix of users, including less-than-ideal individuals, along with numerous provocative blogs and posters aiming to stoke anger.
 Misinformation also runs rampant.
 Nonetheless, for those adept at discerning credible sources and sifting through the noise, Twitter can serve as a useful newsreader.
-By following trusted news outlets and reading between the lines can find the latest good stuff faster than most other places.
-Plus, the mute and block buttons help weed down the nasty people.
+By following trusted news outlets and reading between the lines and follow actually trusted news sources can use this as a pretty decent news reader.

 Your local news apps